m-rusnachenko/FoodDeliveryApp/README.md

 ﻿# FoodDeliveryApp

-### This is a ASP.NET Web API project for React Food Delivery App
+### This is a ASP.NET Web API project for Food Delivery App